LuborRod/e-stations/README.md

             4) 'closing_time' - time (only in format "HH:mm")

-            5) (optional)'24h' - boolean (default value - false, if you want to create station which works round the clock you have to send TRUE, in opening_time and closing_time you should send 00-00)
+            5) (optional)'all_hours' - boolean (default value - false, if you want to create station which works round the clock you have to send TRUE, in opening_time and closing_time you should send 00-00)

       RETURN - new object of Station